rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 In my experience, cutting corners saves hours and ends up costing weeks or more later.

 However, I am not convinced that cutting corners is unique to either mindset.
 A pragmatist may think "this is so unlikely, I will not waste time on it".
 The rare case could be not represented by the theoretical model that a theorist is considering (e.g. error information in a bunch of FP code).
 IMO, pragmatists and theorists cut corners in different ways, however, _cutting corners has no place in formal reasoning_ and I expect some programmers (most likely a subset of theorists) will think through rare cases.

 _side_note_start
 Theoretical and practical mindsets are antipodes of programming.
 Even for people who "own" both, being a pragmatist or being a theorist is like wearing a hat.
 You can't wear both at the same time, you would look ridiculous.
 I started making a conscious effort to understand which hat I have on.

 Many things about programming seem to be on their head (making hats a somewhat tricky accessory).
 Some ideas typically associated with FP are very pragmatic.
-E.g. descriptive types, clear inputs and outputs, getting the same result on each try...
-Lack of these is IMO unpragmatic.
-At the same time OOP is quite theoretical (taxonomical knowledge is fascinating academically, e.g. linguistics, but IMO not that practically important) and very complex (e.g. subtyping variance).
+E.g. descriptive types, clear inputs and outputs, getting the same result on each try, ADTs (how could the ability to get a lot of generic code for free in Haskell be considered anything but pragmatic?)...
+At the same time OOP is quite theoretical (taxonomical knowledge is fascinating academically, e.g. in biology or linguistics, but IMO not that practically important to programming) and very complex (e.g. subtyping variance).
 I dislike OOP primarily because it makes type checking less effective and I rely on type safety.

 Another complex aspect is how _theoretical_ or _pragmatic_ you are.
 If we classify a typical _Rust_ programmer as a _theorist_, where do we put someone using [_add_blank_target _ATS_](http://www.ats-lang.org/)?
 If a typical _Haskell_ developer is a _theorist_, how do we classify someone working with _Agda_ or _Coq_...?